 It’s simple really.
-You NEED Content Marketing Personas because in order to deliver content that is engaging and relevant to your audience you need to define who that audience is.
-Creating semi-fictional characters that represent your ideal customers helps you to define them, understand them and market specifically to them.
+You NEED Content Marketing Personas because in order deliver content that is engaging and relevant to your audience, you need to really understand that audience.
+This is where creating semi-fictional characters that represent your ideal customers (personas) comes in.
+It can help you define them, understand them and market specifically to them.

-As a business the creation of these personas allows you to internalise the ideal audience you’re trying to attract.
-It insures everybody has the same vision providing consistency with your marketing message.
+As a business, marketing personas allow you to internalise the ideal audience you’re trying to attract.
+They help you ensure everybody has the same vision and helps you provide consistency in your messaging.
 Most importantly, understanding your audience means you are creating highly targeted content as a business to attract new customers and drive profitable consumer action.

 It’s not a new concept.
 Businesses have been defining their “typical” target audience and marketing towards them as for as long as business has existed.
 As marketing evolves and companies are relying more on content strategies to communicate with their audience so is the understanding that for this content to be successful it has to speak directly to the individual.
 Your content personas will help you design content around who they are, what questions they want answered and just what they are interested in.

 The personas you create are representations of the different segments of people who can benefit from your products or services.
 A Corporate CEO with a disposable income of 500k plus is likely to value different content on different mediums than a stay at home mum who’s main income is from government benefits.
 However, you still want content created that can target both of these and any other type of potential consumer to your business.

 By giving these personas a name, face and personal story you are empowering yourself and your team to relate to them as human beings.
 You are writing specifically to Stacey, Brad or Anna instead of to the masses.
 You are starting to think like them and communicate with them in their language.